Selaginella tortipila: Ecology

 Selaginella tortipila does not grows on empty non colonized surfaces of rock.
 Its challenged by lack of minimum nutrients in such scenarios.
 In order to ensure resource provision, S. tortipila colonized preoccupied region where live pioneer succession mosses (e.g., Rhacomitrium, Andreaea) and lichen from Cladonia subspecies.
 Such behavior earned it the characterization of successional invader by Oosting and Lewis.

 Despite its high fitness in these extreme conditions, S. tortipila does not remain in control for long.
-As soon as species like large Lichens like Cladonia rugiferina arrive in the habitat, they outcompete S. tortipila and share the habitat until its is completed ousted from the habitat.
+As soon as species like large Lichens like Cladonia rugiferina arrive in the habitat, they outcompete S. tortipila and share the habitat until it is completely ousted from the habitat.